jvcasillas/worldlanguages/README.md

 #### `language_names`

-- A long-form data set scraped from wikipedia containing an information about 599 languages.
+- A long-form data set scraped from wikipedia containing 599 languages.
 - The data were scraped from:
   <https://en.wikipedia.org/wiki/List_of_language_names>